morecode-spzoo/redwood-playground/README.md

   - depending on how onChange is implemented either full `[Book]` object array is sent or just array of IDs
   - with array of IDs app breaks or select ends up with X fields with no titles and no IDs to loop over

+### SERVICE_NOT_IMPLEMENTED

+This happens in `api\src\graphql\custom\usersCustom.sdl.ts` only if service is implemented OUTSIDE of standard generated file (as is in this case).
+See file: `api\src\services\custom\usersCustom.ts` - there is an implementation of `seekUsersBy` query but SDL will raise an error `SERVICE_NOT_IMPLEMENTED`.

-- Other issues
+### Unreproducible issues

+#### Types not updating for graphql.d.ts

+Issue reported at Redwood Forums: [Separate generated services and SDL files from custom ones](https://community.redwoodjs.com/t/separate-generated-services-and-sdl-files-from-custom-ones/3896/8)
+I could reproduce issue with the `SERVICE_NOT_DEFINED` (not mentined above), but not the one with types not generating without command, may be related to minor Redwood version bump, but changelog does not indicate any issue related to that behavior.

+#### GraphQL queries not updating types

+Seems to be related to the one above.

-  - there is a problem with `EditBookSerieById` mutation as it reports that `book` cannot be queried (but it queries it nevertheless) and generating types or new prisma client does not help
+There ~is~ **was** a problem with `EditBookSerieById` mutation as it reports that `book` cannot be queried (but it queries it nevertheless) and generating types or new prisma client does not help, rebooting PC over the weekend fixed the issue.
+Running Windows 10 PC.

 # Installation